senkrad76/Anidea-for-SmartThings/README.md

 The terminology for the 'new' environment is all over the place.
 The term SmartApp appears in the documentation as 'SmartApp Connector' (for cloud-connected devices not using the 'Schema Connector'), as 'SmartApp' (for Automations), and 'WebHook SmartApp' (for automations not using the AWS Lambdas).
 However in the Developer Workspace you get it in the context of  'Automation SmartApp' (also written 'Automation | SmartApp') or 'Automation Connector | SmartApp'.
 So in the absence of any convention, the top level folder [automations](automations) is being used, with the namespace underneath.

-The following device handlers deliberately do not define a UI for the SmartThings Classic app:
+The following device handlers deliberately do not define a UI for the SmartThings Classic app.
+They are the ones I think other users may be interested in.

 - [Anidea for Lumi Devices](#anidea-for-lumi-devices)
   - [Anidea for Aqara Button](#anidea-for-aqara-button)